Starchery/personal-site/content/blog/aoc-1-2.md

 I had to roll up my sleeves and write my own.
 It’s a miracle C++ devs get anything done.
 {{< /aside >}}

-You’ll see something that looks like a solution for day 3 parts 1 and 2 at that link, but it’s half-baked and doesn’t work.
-I got two and a half days in before I lost interest.
-The puzzles themselves are great, it was just difficult to justify spending time on them.
-I intend to go back and at the *very least* finish day 3, but the 2020 challenges have monopolized my attention.

 This year will be different.
 I told myself